Dog Colitis

 The key to effective treatment for ulcerative colitis is to suppress the inflammation process, permit healing of the colon, and relieve rectal bleeding, abdominal pain, and diarrhea.

-Enzymes therapy is the best natural approach for such conditions.
+Enzyme therapy is the best natural approach for such conditions.
 The advantage of enzyme therapy is that it decreases pain, swelling, and inflammation without the side effects of drugs.

 It is well known that systemic enzyme therapy is used to reduce inflammation, stimulate the immune system, improve circulation, help speed tissue repair, bring nutrients to the damaged area, remove waste products, and improve health.
-Enzymes should be used with meals and on empty stomach as a systemic enzyme therapy.
+Enzymes should be used with meals and on an empty stomach as a systemic enzyme therapy.

 A good enzyme formula must contain a variety of enzymes that deconstruct the different amino acid combinations found in various types of proteins.

 The best systemic enzymes will be found in vegetarian capsules, not in tablets that are enterically coated, with added tabletizing ingredients.
-A great enzyme formula found in capsules should contain microbial enzymes produced to be acid-resistant and which therefore, can resist the low pH of the stomach and pass onto the small intestine to do their work.
+A great enzyme formula found in capsules should contain microbial enzymes produced to be acid-resistant and which, therefore, can resist the low pH of the stomach and pass onto the small intestine to do their work.

 Information paraphrased from: